 Artist photographer Louis Lapointe (1962...) is a bachelor of Montreal's Concordia University with a Photography major (1992).

 Through his vision unfolds an extra-ordinary narrative about the surroundings one immerses himself in.
-Any circumstance in life, as his practical philosophy points out, produces its eloquent alterations from which life unfolds itself in space and time; situations that lead to a more sensational conundrum as seen through war photography, for example , or, on a more mundane, translative side of the discourse, such as photos in a family album.
-Both, however, amazing and humdrum, represent true facts and false evidence, for sure.
+Any circumstance in life, as his practical philosophy points out, produces its eloquent alterations from which life unfolds itself in space and time; situations that lead to a more sensational conundrum as seen through street photography, for example , or, on a more mundane, translative side of the discourse, as in a family album.
+Both, however, amazing and humdrum, represent true facts and false evidences (1) , to be sure.

 In his work Louis is constantly relying upon the history of photography, from its beginning to the present time, in order to inform his practice.
-Be it as a street photographer following the practitioners of the 60's and 70's, as a modernist from the beginning of the XX th century picturing landscape and architecture as visual support for painters, or, more intricately, as a post-modern artist reflecting on his own practice.
-He enhances what is central to the existence of a photograph: the encounter of senses and reality: the distinct flat surface of a photo weather in black and white or in color, as a slice or sheet of film as well as digitally produced; at times Romantic, in a dramatic play of light and shadow, or in a more down-to-earth approach of a phenomenon nature .
+Be it as a street photographer following the practitioners of the 60's and 70's; as a modernist from the beginning of the twentieth century picturing landscape and architecture as visual support for painters; or, more intricately, as a post-modern artist reflecting on his own practice.
+He enhances what is central to the existence of a photograph: the encounter of senses and reality, the distinct flat surface of a photograph, weather in black and white or in color, in roll or sheet of film as well as digitally produced; at times Romantic, in a dramatic play of light and shadow, or in a more down-to-earth approach of a phenomenon nature .
 In a few words, its cold hearted core.